Service of process: Return of service

-Once service of process has been effected, the responsible officer or process server must typically file a return of service or proof of service or affidavit of service with the court (or convey one to the plaintiff to file with the court).
+Once service of process has been effected, the responsible officer or process server must typically file a return of service, proof of service, or affidavit of service with the court, or provide one to the plaintiff to file.
 The return of service indicates the time and place at which service was effected, the person served, and any additional information needed to establish that service was properly made.
 It is signed by the process server, and operates as prima facie evidence that service of process was effectively made.

 Arizona Court Rules also require that any return or affidavit of service filed by a process server other than a sheriff or constable shall clearly state the county in which the process server is registered.
 Many Arizona process servers include their certification number on their returns/affidavits.
 Certification numbers are assigned by the clerk of the superior court in each county.